iamnotnato/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     * Required : You are not allowed to code anything else than the line of expected line of code at the expected line.
     * Expected Results : Add one line to the code provided, so that the program prints a[2] = 98, followed by a new line.

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
+💡*Fun Fact : A dream doesn't become reality through magic; it takes sweat, determination and hard work. -Colin Powell*
  <br><br>

 * **11. It is the addition of strangeness to beauty that constitutes the romantic character in art**